ADSCIAN/ssalib/readme.md

 ## What is SSA?

-SSA is a great time series decomposition techniques typically used to explore a signal and separate its deterministic components (e.g., trend, or seasonality) from noise.
+SSA is a great time series decomposition technique typically used to explore a signal and separate its deterministic components (e.g., trend or seasonality) from noise.
 Learn more in the `vassal` project documentation.
-SSA is a multistep process:
+SSA is a multi-step process:
 1. Matrix Construction (trajectory embedding);
 2. Singular Value Decomposition (SVD);
 3. Grouping & Signal Reconstruction;